 Gifting a subscription box service to a homeschool family is great because they’d often love these boxes, but they’re “extras” for their main homeschool curriculum and they can’t always swing it.

-Check out my posts for a list of great options in various categories of subscription boxes.
+Check out the posts below for a list of great subscription box options in various categories and for different ages.

 Letters from Afar